jianzhi-1/cs262a/neo.md

 ### What is the problem being solved?

-The problem to conduct end-to-end query optimisation with deep reinforcement learning techniques, with the intent of learning a policy that beats traditional heuristics while maintaining correctness and robustness.
+The problem is to conduct end-to-end query optimisation with deep reinforcement learning techniques, with the intent of learning a policy that beats traditional heuristics while maintaining correctness and robustness.

 ### How was this problem solved previously?